magento/pagebuilder-docs/docs/reference/configurations.md

 Every content type must declare a default appearance to allow other modules to easily extend the content type with additional appearances.

 ##### Appearance Elements Configuration
 To enable your appearance to effectively read and write data from the master format into your preview and master templates you'll need to declare the various attributes to be applied to your elements.

 These are declared under the `<elements />` node within the appearance.

 ###### `element`

 | Attribute           | Description                                                                            |
 | ------------------- | -------------------------------------------------------------------------------------- |
 | `name`              | The name for the element that will be used to reference the data mapping configuration from your templates.
 This must be unique within the current appearance.    |
-{:style="table-layout:auto"}

 The name specified here is used within your templates bindings to retrieve the data from your configuration.